L3yzs/win11themehyprland/README.md

 ⚠️⚠️⚠️ CHANGE THE USERNAME / PATHS ⚠️⚠️⚠️

-The script currently contains paths that belong to my own system.
+The script contains paths that belong to my own system.

 My username is:

 leyzs

-You MUST replace my username/path with your own username and paths.
+You MUST replace my username and paths with your own.

-For example, if you see something like:
+For example, if you see:

 /home/leyzs/